intersystems/iris-ethereum-adapter/README.md

 InterSystems IRIS Interoperability Adapter for Ethereum

 ## Overview
-This adapter allows you to perform basic operations in ethereum:
+This adapter (Ethereum.NodeJS.OutboundAdapter) allows you to perform basic operations in ethereum:
 * deploy a smart contract
 * call smart contract methods
 * transfer funds from one account to another